Orbit closures of unipotent flows for hyperbolic manifolds with Fuchsian ends: Limits of -points in and generic points

 \end{lemma} \begin{proof} Without loss of generality, we may assume that $\infty\notin \Lambda$ and hence consider $\Lambda$ as a subset of the Euclidean space $\br^{d-1}$.
 Note that there is one component, say, $B_1$ of $\Omega$ which contains $\infty$ and all other components of $\Omega$ are contained in the complement of $B_1$, which is a (bounded) round ball in $\br^{d-1}$.
-It follows that there are only finitely many components of $\Omega$ whose diameters are bounded from below by a fixed positive number; this follows from the fact that $\Gamma B$ is closed for each component $B$ of $\Omega$, and that there are only finitely many $\Gamma$-orbits of components of $\Omega$.
+Since $B_1^c$ has a finite Lebesgue measure, there are only finitely many components of $\Omega$ whose diameters are bounded from below by a fixed positive number.

 Let $\delta=0.5\op{diam}(C)$ so that we may assume $\op{diam}(C_n)>\delta$ for all sufficiently large $n\gg 1$.
 It suffices to show that there exists $\e_0>0$ such that $C_n\cap\La$ contains $\xi_n, \xi_n'$ with $d(\xi_n,\xi_n')\geq\epsilon_0$ for all sufficiently large $n$.
 Suppose not.
 Then for any $\epsilon>0$, there exists an interval $I_n\subset C_n$ such that $\op{diam}(I_n)\leq\epsilon$ and $C_n-I_n\subset\Omega$ for some infinite sequence of $n$'s.
 Since $C_n-I_n$ is connected, there exists a component $B_n$ of $\Omega$ such that $C_n\subset\cal{N}_\epsilon(B_n)$, where $\cal{N}_\epsilon(B_n)$ denotes the $\epsilon$-neighborhood of $B_n$.
 In particular, we have $\op{diam}(B_n)+\epsilon>\delta$.
 Taking $\epsilon$ smaller than $0.5 \delta$, this means that $\op{diam}(B_n)>0.5\delta$.
 On the other hand, there are only finitely many components of $\Omega$ whose diameters are greater than $0.5\delta$, say $B_1,\cdots,B_{\ell}$.
 Let $\epsilon_0>0$ be such that $\cal{N}_{\epsilon_0}(B_1),\cdots,\cal{N}_{\epsilon_0}(B_{\ell})$ are all disjoint.
 Then by passing to a subsequence, there exists $B_i$ such that $C_n\subset\cal{N}_\epsilon(B_i)$ for all small $0<\epsilon <\epsilon_0$ and all $n\ge 1$; hence $C\subset\cal{N}_\epsilon(B_i)$.
 Since this holds for all sufficiently small $\epsilon>0$, we get that $C\subset \overline{B_i}$, yielding a contradiction to the hypothesis on $C$. \end{proof}